MiguelFVasquez/Proyecto-Final-Storify/README.md

-# TRABAJANDO EN EL PROYECTO: Kmilito
+# TRABAJANDO EN EL PROYECTO:

 ## ***TASKS***
 ### **TO DO**